beshu-tech/readonlyrest-docs/kibana.md

 ### Kibana side

 We will assume the OpenID identity provider responds to port 8080 of localhost.
-In our example, we used Keycloak, an open source implementation of OpenID Connect identity provide.
+In our example, we used Keycloak, an open-source implementation of OpenID Connect identity provide.

 Edit `kibana.yml` and append: